davidedm26/LegalAIze/README.md

 ## 4. MLflow Setup (facultative)

-Choose one of the following alternatives for experiment tracking:
+Choose one of the following alternatives for experiment tracking, you can skip this step and check the eval results in the ./metrics/ folder:

 ---